-- In [Items to display:], check the item you would like to display and uncheck the items you would like to hide. - In [Items to display:], select the desired items and click or to rearrange them.
+- In [Items to display:], check the item you would like to display and uncheck the items you would like to hide. - In [Items to display:], select the desired items and click a or vertex to rearrange them.

 Each time you click an item name, the status of the item switches between "selected" and "deselected".
 You can select multiple items.